Suez (company, 2015): History

-On May 14, 2019, Bertrand Camus was appointed as chief executive officer of Suez.
+On 14 May 2019 Bertrand Camus was appointed as chief executive officer of Suez.

-On February 1, 2022, SUEZ begins a new chapter in its history with its acquisition by the Consortium of shareholders and the appointment of a new CEO, Sabrina Soussan.
+On 1 February 2022 Suez began a new chapter in its history with its acquisition by the Consortium of shareholders and the appointment of a new CEO, Sabrina Soussan.

-As of August 1, Sabrina Soussan is appointed chairman and CEO of SUEZ.
+As of 1 August Sabrina Soussan was appointed chairman and chief executive officer of Suez.

 Financial results

 Financial results in millions of euros:

+Main key figures

+Key figures for the group in 2024: